douglasdavis/ddavis.io/tech/_drafts/redesigning-an-analysis-api.md

 implementation.
 If you write what you're actually trying to accomplish with a function - you might realize there's a better way to do it.
 Doing it early helped to organize my API as well.
-For example, I started grouping functions together that were related.
-Needless to say, like with most things in life, doing it early saves you time later.
+For example, I started ordering/grouping functions together that were related to use the grouping feature in doxygen.
+This seems pretty obvious as I write it; but, like with most things in life, doing it early saves you time later and helps the project take shape.
 These are all things that can be done at some point in the life of a piece of software, but it only helped to be cognizant of it from line 0.

 Finally, write a short to medium length tutorial, orthogonal to inline documentation, about how to start using your API.
 There's great stuff